Shakthivelms8/dp-420-cosmos-db-dev/instructions/17-denormalize.md

     ![Screenshot of Cloud Shell, showing the output of the query customer and orders query with a customer record and two sales orders.](media/16-query-customer-and-orders-initial.png)

-## Create a new sales order and update total sales orders in a transaction
+### Task 4: Create a new sales order and update total sales orders in a transaction

 Create a new sales order for the same customer, and update the total sales orders saved in their customer record.